Chirnside: Ninewells House

-During World War Two it was designated as a hostel for Polish and Eastern European displaced persons.
-Some Polish army personnel were billeted there and some also lodged with Chirnside families.
+During World War Two it was designated as a hostel for Polish, and Eastern European displaced persons.
+Some Polish army personnel were billeted there, and some also lodged with Chirnside families.
 Around 1942–1943 it was designated as prisoner of war camp (236).

 The Ninewells Walled Garden stands on the A6437 south of the village (early 19th century).

 Billie Castle

 Sited 2 mi north of Chirnside on the Billie Burn, is the remains of Billie Castle.
 A castle of the Rentons, it was attacked several times in the 16th century.

 It was destroyed, along with Bonkle and Blanerne Castle during Hereford's Raid of 1544, part of The Rough Wooing of Scotland.
 It was restored prior to being abandoned in the 18th century.
 It was a ruin by 1834.

-It appears to have consisted of an oblong tower house, with walls and a moat.
+It appears to have consisted of an oblong tower house, with walls, and a moat.
 There are also the remains of lime kilns.

 School

 Chirnside Primary School, 1937, by architects Messrs Reid & Forbes, is set into a hillside, and being white, can be seen for miles around.
+The corridors and walls were originally meant to be the same stonework as the entrance hall, but when the Second World War broke out the Italians who were working on the decoration were sent back to Italy, so the corridors and walls remained plain.
+The Army wanted to move into the new school, but were told that they could have the old school (on the site of the Jim Clark clock and car park at the top of The Crosshill), and that the new school would be used for the purpose it was designed for.
+After the war the old school was demolished, leaving The Schoolhouse's end wall thinner than the others as the school had originally been joined on.